- New build

 Green wall: Green wall planting modules externally on treated timber battens, followed inside by breather membrane, 100mm medium density blockwork, 300mm cavity with Knauf Earthwool Dritherm 32 Ultimate mineral wool insulation, 140mm medium density blockwork, 13mm wet plaster.

-Upper floors typically: PH certified thermally broken Schuco curtain walling system with brick slips externally, followed inside by carrier boards fixed to insulated spandrel panels, 25mm air cavity, 100mm Rockwool Duoslab mineral wool insulation, 150mm Rockwool Duoslab mineral wool insulation, vapour control layer, IWL plasterboard studs with two 15mm plasterboard layers, and skim finish.
+Upper floors typically: PH certified thermally broken Schueco curtain walling system with brick slips externally, followed inside by carrier boards fixed to insulated spandrel panels, 25mm air cavity, 100mm Rockwool Duoslab mineral wool insulation, 150mm Rockwool Duoslab mineral wool insulation, vapour control layer, IWL plasterboard studs with two 15mm plasterboard layers, and skim finish.
 Roof, typical construction: Paving slabs on spacers / pebble ballast, on separation layer, on 270 / 410mm Jablite Premium Flat Roof Inverted insulation, on hot melt roof waterproofing, on 250mm RC concrete slab.
 Average roof U-value 0.130 W/m2K

-Glazing: Schuco PH certified triple-glazed curtain walling with argon filling and an overall U-value of 0.75 W/m2K (average) Passive House Institute certified Lamilux PR60energysave triple-glazed glass roofs to east and west atria.
+Glazing: Schueco PH certified triple-glazed curtain walling with argon filling and an overall U-value of 0.75 W/m2K (average) Passive House Institute certified Lamilux PR60energysave triple-glazed glass roofs to east and west atria.
 Overall U-value 0.82 W/m2K